Francis Baring, 5th Baron Ashburton: Early life

-Baring was the son of Alexander Hugh Baring, 4th Baron Ashburton, a Member of Parliament for Thetford, and Leonora Caroline Digby.
+Baring was the son of Alexander Baring, 4th Baron Ashburton, a Member of Parliament for Thetford, and Leonora Caroline Digby.
 He had four younger brothers: Capt.
 Frederick Arthur Baring, Alexander Henry Baring, Lt.
 Col. Guy Baring, MP for Winchester, and Caryl Digby Baring (who married Olive Alethea Smith, daughter of Hugh Colin Smith).

-His maternal grandparents were Edward Digby, 9th Baron Digby and the former Lady Theresa Fox-Strangways (eldest daughter of Henry Fox-Strangways, 3rd Earl of Ilchester).
-His paternal grandparents were MP Francis Baring, 3rd Baron Ashburton and Hortense Maret (a daughter of Hugues-Bernard Maret, duc de Bassano, the 12th Prime Minister of France).
+His maternal grandparents were Edward Digby, 9th Baron Digby, and the former Lady Theresa Fox-Strangways (eldest daughter of Henry Fox-Strangways, 3rd Earl of Ilchester).
+His paternal grandparents were MP Francis Baring, 3rd Baron Ashburton, and Hortense Maret (a daughter of Hugues-Bernard Maret, duc de Bassano, the 12th Prime Minister of France).
 Through his father's family, he was a member of the German Baring family and a descendant of American statesman William Bingham.

 Career

-He succeeded to the title of 5th Baron Ashburton, of Ashburton, Devon, on 18 July 1889 and took his seat in the House of Lords.
+He succeeded to the title of Baron Ashburton, of Ashburton, Devon, on 18 July 1889 and took his seat in the House of Lords.
 He was an officer in the Hampshire Yeomanry (Carabiniers), where he was appointed a lieutenant on 17 August 1901, promoted to captain on 6 December 1902, and ended as major.

 In 1891, Baring was appointed to be a Deputy Lieutenant of the County of Southampton.

 Personal life

 On 25 July 1889, he was married to Mabel Edith Hood, at St. George's Church, St. George Street, Hanover Square, London, England.
-Mabel was the eldest daughter of Francis Hood, 4th Viscount Hood and the former Edith Lydia Drummond Ward.
+She was the eldest daughter of Francis Hood, 4th Viscount Hood, and the former Edith Lydia Drummond Ward.
 Before her death, they were the parents of four daughters and one son: